 Summer language programs for undergraduates and graduates at all levels of language learning should be a minimum of 6 consecutive weeks.
 140 contact hours, or in-classroom instruction, is required for beginner (graduate only) and intermediate level instruction.
 120 contact hours are required at the advanced level.

 Yes, if you are a KU student you are eligible to use your summer FLAS award for a Student-Initiated Program (SIP).
 SIPs allow KU students to earn KU credit for study abroad programs sponsored by other accredited and approved universities and colleges.
 All SIPs must be approved by KU's Office of Study Abroad as well as your language's FLAS Coordinator.

-Yes.
-Registration with the KU Office of Study Abroad (OSA) benefits the student by providing study abroad orientation, credit transfer and transcript services, and access to other KU aid if applicable.
+Registration with the KU Office of Study Abroad (OSA) is required if you are intending to study outside the Unites States.
+This benefits the student by providing study abroad orientation, credit transfer and transcript services, and access to other KU aid if applicable.
 Registration with OSA also covers both the student and center for liability purposes, should the student have any issues during their study abroad program and require evacuation or repatriation services, for example.